377882164-crypto/NIC_code_clean/README.md

 This repository contains the final clean scripts for the NIC EEG manuscript mainline analysis.

-The repository is designed for clean reproduction of the manuscript-linked workflow only.
+It is designed for clean reproduction of the manuscript-linked workflow using the final clean scripts only.
-Original scripts, manuscript files, review materials, and local result outputs are not included.

-## Included contents
+## Repository structure

-- final clean scripts
+- `scripts_clean/` final clean scripts for the manuscript mainline analysis
-- usage instructions
+- `README.md` usage instructions

-## Not included

-- original scripts
-- manuscript files
-- reviewer files
-- local output/result files
+- `.gitignore` basic Git ignore rules

 ## Canonical EEG network output folders